Bronze | Dancing Deity Statue | South Asian Origin | Late 17th-19th Century

 Cultural Significance

 Dancing deities occupy a central role in South Asian spiritual traditions, symbolizing harmony, liberation, and the eternal cycles of the universe.
-Figures such as Devatas or Apsaras were placed in temples or used in ritual contexts to embody divine presence, serving as conduits for worshippers to connect with spiritual energy.
-This sculpture thus represents not only artistic refinement but also a sacred embodiment of cosmic principles.
+Figures such as Devatas or Apsaras were often placed in temples or sacred spaces to embody divine presence.
+These sculptures served as visual and spiritual conduits through which worshippers could connect with cosmic forces and sacred narratives.
+This example reflects both artistic refinement and the profound religious symbolism characteristic of South Asian sacred art.

 Condition

-The statue is well-preserved with a stable structure and surface wear consistent with its age.
-The bronze has developed a natural green patina over time, highlighting both its antiquity and cultural authenticity.
+The sculpture is well preserved with a stable structure and surface wear consistent with its age.
+The bronze has developed a natural green patina over time, highlighting both its antiquity and historic character.

 Height: 9.5 in